 Remember, you only have 24 hours to assess the CyberGhost free trial, so make the most of your time.
 If you check IP leakage, speeds, and unblocking, you’ll be able to learn a lot about whether this is the VPN for you.

 Should you upgrade to the full CyberGhost VPN?

 When you’ve played around with the VPN client for a while, you should have a better idea of how CyberGhost measures up.
 If you like what you see, you’ll probably want to upgrade.

-Head to the pricing page and you’ll find a few options.
-Most people tend to pass over the 1 month packages, as they are far more expensive, and only come with a 14 day guarantee.
+Head to the pricing page, and you’ll find a few options.
+Most people tend to pass over the 1-month packages, as they are far more expensive, and only come with a 14-day guarantee.
 So, if you’ve missed anything when assessing CyberGhost, you’ll have less time to arrange a refund.

-But don’t rush to judgement.
+But don’t rush to judgment.
 There are many excellent VPNs around, such as NordVPN, PureVPN, Private Internet Access, ExpressVPN, and VyprVPN.
 Many also offer free trials, allowing you to weigh up the various options before paying anything.